What Is AI-Induced Derealization?

 🌀 The Existential Spiral

 AI forces questions that most people never had to seriously confront: What is consciousness?
 What makes my thoughts different from a machine's outputs?
 If an AI can create art, is my creativity meaningless?
 If a machine can simulate empathy, is real empathy special?
-These are genuinely hard questions that humanity has debated for centuries.
+These are genuinely hard questions that humanity has debated for centuries — and for many people, they trigger a full AI identity crisis that shakes their sense of self to its core.
 Being forced to confront them personally, suddenly, through a firehose of social media content — without the philosophical training to hold them lightly — can send anyone into a spiral.

 Myth vs. Reality: AI Psychosis & Derealization